FranckLab/3D-VTFM/README.md

 This repositry contains the Matlab m-files to run our LD 3D TFM algorithm.
 The first part of the package includes the FIDVC algorithm, which is how the 3D displacement fields are calculated.
-The second part of the code package includes converting those displacement fields into 3D surface tractions as described in [Toyjanova, Bar-Kochba et al., PloS One, 2014](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0090976).
+The second part of the code package includes converting those displacement fields into 3D surface tractions as described in [Toyjanova, Hannen et al., Soft Matter, 2014](http://pubs.rsc.org/en/content/articlelanding/2014/sm/c4sm01271b#!divAbstract).

-Depending on the geometry of the problem at hand, the included surface normal finder algorithm might need additional modification for traction calculation in fully embedded systems or on arbitrary geometries.
-Alternatively, the user can supply the his/her own point-by-point surface normals to calculate the surface tractions (e.g., Matlab has several already existing image processing options for extracting surface normals from rendered surfaces).
+Most of the Matlab file structures are very similar to our LD 3D TFM algorithm.
+The current code structure is set up to compute viscoelastic tractions based on the constitutive model depicted in our Soft Matter paper ([Toyjanova, Hannen et al., Soft Matter, 2014](http://pubs.rsc.org/en/content/articlelanding/2014/sm/c4sm01271b#!divAbstract)), but the user can simply tune the code to fit the specifics of their mechanical viscoelastic model.
+Feel free to contact us with questions or with help on implementing a user-specific model into our 3D VTFM code structure.

 ### Important pages
 * [Download latest version v1.0!](https://github.com/FranckLab/3D-VTFM/releases)